-Moreover, Europol contributes to and supports the preparation of a funding opportunities information package together with the Commission, the EEAS and other relevant actors25.
+Moreover, where relevant, Europol contributes to and supports the preparation/update of the funding opportunities information package together with the Commission, the EEAS and other relevant actors31.

 2.2.3.
 Europol Analysis Projects

 Each OAP group is to be supported by a designated Europol official who should act as the Analysis Project contact person (AP CP), especially regarding operational cooperation issues such as the effectiveness of the information and intelligence flow.
 Ideally, this designated Europol official should work for the concerned Analysis Project at Europol or be a senior expert with sufficient expertise in the concerned area at Europol.